ikem-krueger/ikem-krueger.github.io/_posts/2018-02-23-ccache-for-faster-compilation.md

 which gcc
 ```

-How do I check if ccache is used?
+How do you check if ccache is used?
 Compile something and then run:

 ```
 ccache -s